 RSVP

-Seating is freely available but RSVPs are appreciated.
-A sack lunch will be reserved for those who fill out an RSVP here.
-Contact Lindsey Bennett with questions or cancellations.
+Seating is freely available but RSVPs are appreciated, and a sack lunch will be reserved for those who RSVP.
+Please complete the RSVP form here.
+Contact Jason Geer with questions or cancellations.

 Presentations will last about 1 hour and are located in either Hagener Science Center 101 ("The Pit") or Hensler Auditorium (in the Applied Tech Center/ATC).
 Printable campus map